Buying a house with cash vs. a mortgage

 To speed up the process

 Paying with cash can also simplify the home purchase process.
-There’s no loan application, underwriting or approval, so you’ll save yourself the potential headaches and stress of dealing with a lender, and might not have to wait as long to close.
+There’s no loan application, underwriting or approval, so you’ll save yourself the potential headaches and stress of dealing with a lender.
+You can likely save some time, too, since that lender won’t need to comb through all your finances.

 To skip the closing costs

 If you have the funds, paying all-cash for a home definitely saves you money, since you won’t have to pay any of the costs associated with a mortgage.
-The origination fee and other closing costs can add up to several thousand dollars.
+The origination fee and other closing costs can add up to 2 to 5 percent of the purchase price.
+So, if you’re purchasing a $300,000 home, eliminating closing costs might help you lower your bill by somewhere between $6,000 and $18,000.

 To lower your long-term costs